mragiadakos/nestjs-exercise/README.md

 ```
 The system uses only ephemeral volumes, so you don't have to worry on looking for any volume to delete.

-## For enabling only the DBs
+## For development
-For development or contribution, you will need to enable only partial of the services.
+For development or contribution, you will need to enable only the peripheral services.
 ```shell
 docker-compose up
 ```